kuchynkm/newpyprj/README.md

 ## Usage
-I recommend to clone the script, edit the default values as needed, make it executable and add it to your `$PATH`.
+I recommend to clone the script, edit it as needed, make it executable and add it to your `$PATH`.
 This way, you will be able to run it from anywhere with `./newpyprj.sh`.
 At least that's the way I use it :)